Patrick Swayze, Keith Floyd and Mary Travis Rest In Peace

 His love of food remained until the end and there are reports that his last meal on this earth included oysters, partridge, and quirky and flamboyant character.

 Floyd had a rather upper-crust English accent but managed to have fans from all walks of life.
 His eccentricity, however, meant that he also had as many viewers who did not like him.

 Usually seen with a glass or bottle in his hand Floyd definitely loved alcohol which probably was his downfall.

 Floyd became famous in the 1980s and many modern British chefs such as Jamie Oliver credit Floyd as their inspiration

 Classic cookery TV

-16th September 2009 - Mary Allin Travers
+September 16th, 2009 - Mary Allin Travers

-At a time when folk music was popular these three often seemed a little out of sync with the times.
+At a time when folk music was popular, these three often seemed a little out of sync with the times.
 After all, for teenagers such as me, Bob Dylan and rebellion was the order of the day.
-Not glamorous blonds.However most young guys loved Mary.
+Not glamorous blonds although of course, most young guys loved Mary.